spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-helm-app-profile.md

+You can extend available Palette Dev Engine services with custom Helm charts.
 Use the following steps to create an app profile that contains a Helm chart.

 :::info